virtual/100daysofcode/index.md

   - Day 06: App now working on www
   - Day 07: Lifted state, added dynamic coloring based on pos/neg
   - Day 08: Added svgs that appear based on the content
-  - Day 09: Added pop-in animation, delay, and some more randomation; made more performant
+  - Day 09: Added pop-in animation, delay, and some more randomization; made more performant
   - Day 10: Added a bit more random sizing, hover effects and interactive note sounds using Tone JS
 - Sololearn
   - Day 14: Python core